|Nutrition Facts (per serving)|

 In a small saucepan, heat the lard or vegetable shortening until it melts.
 If you prefer, use a small bowl and heat in a microwave oven.

 Heat oven to 400 F.

 Place lamb in the roasting pan or another oven-proof dish.
 (Traditionally, the Spanish use large, open clay dishes.)
 Rub the lamb with salt and baste with the melted lard.

 Place in oven to roast.
-Occasionally baste with large and turn until lamb is golden brown on the outside and meat is tender.
+Occasionally baste with lard and turn until lamb is golden brown on the outside and meat is tender.

 Roast potatoes are a great accompaniment to this dish.
 To roast potatoes, peel 8-10 small potatoes and cut in half.
 Place in the roasting pan around the lamb.
 Baste with lard when you baste the lamb.